 Knowledge of an Asian language offers entry into rich and complex cultures that are both fascinating and thought-provoking.
-Proficiency in any one or more of these languages provides outstanding job qualifications in virtually any field, and if you decide to study abroad or work abroad, facility with a language other than English will increase your opportunities.
+Proficiency in any one or more of these languages provides outstanding job qualifications in virtually any field, and if you decide to study abroad or work abroad, facility with a language other than English will dramatically increase your opportunities.

-Asian languages offered by DALC also satisfy the WCAS foreign language requirements as well as the language requirements for most tracks of the School of Communications, and the global and diverse culture requirement for Medill School of Journalism.
+Asian languages offered by ALC also satisfy the WCAS language requirements as well as the language requirements for most tracks of the School of Communications, and the global and diverse culture requirement for Medill School of Journalism.
 In addition, students in McCormick School of Engineering may use our languages to fulfill their humanities/social sciences theme requirement.

 Why study Asian cultures?

-If you are interested in learning one of the Asian languages offered by our department, you should start your language study in your first year at Northwestern.
+If you are interested in learning one of the Asian languages offered by our department, you should ideally start your language study in your first year at Northwestern.
 Most of our language courses are year-long three-quarter sequential classes, beginning in the fall quarter.
-Learning a foreign language from your first year will expand your options for study and research abroad, scholarship and fellowship, and internship opportunities.
+Learning a language from your first year will expand your options for study and research abroad, scholarship and fellowship, and internship opportunities.

 If you have prior knowledge of one of the Asian languages we teach please follow the instruction in the placement test instruction page.

-- Chinese language placement test
+- Chinese language placement test 2023

-- Hindi-Urdu language placement test
+- Hindi-Urdu language placement test 2023

-- Japanese language placement test
+- Japanese language placement test 2023

-- Korean language placement test
+- Korean language placement test 2023

-If you have NO prior knowledge of the Asian language you would like to study, please register CHINESE 111-1, HIND_URD 111-1, JAPANESE 111-1 or KOREAN 111-1 in the fall quarter.
+If you have NO prior knowledge of the Asian language you would like to study, please register for CHINESE 111-1, HIND_URD 111-1, JAPANESE 111-1 or KOREAN 111-1 in the fall quarter.

 AP and IB course work is eligible for up to two elective language credits determined by AP/IB scores received.